wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 }
 ```

-It's easy to forget that this `App` component is not called just once.
-It's called _every time the component needs to re-render_.
-How does a function maintain state?
-It doesn't; React does.
+It's easy to forget that this `App` function is not called just once, but _every time the component needs to re-render_.
+Functions don't store state between multiple calls, so React actually stores this state.
 React _remembers_ this component "instance" and stores its state internally.
 Every time the component re-renders, React sends the correct state back when you call `useState`.

-That's weird, and it only gets weirder as your app grows in complexity.
+It's a bit weird, and it only gets weirder as your app grows in complexity.
 Let's add some async code:

 ```jsx
 function App() {